 This article claims that the clothes are worth more than this.
 Maybe its much better to deliver directly to your chosen charity?
 Here is some more background on this.

-(To maximise the profit to a charity, do buy any Christmas cards from the charity directly.)
+(To maximise the profit to a charity, do buy any Christmas cards from the charity shop directly.)

 While on bags, England at last caught up with the rest of the UK on October 5th 2015 with retailers charging 5p per plastic bag.
 Small shops will be exempt but hopefully many will still charge.